Connect with us

 Insurers pass costs to patients by raising premiums and deductibles and restricting coverage by, for example, requiring members to use narrow provider networks, Ullmann said.

-In South Carolina, the has debated killing or reforming its CON regulation for years.
+In South Carolina, the legislature has debated killing or reforming its CON regulation for years.
 A state report last year highlighted high costs and long delays that hospital companies experience while seeking state approval.
 In September 2022, a hospital opened in Fort Mill, outside Charlotte, North Carolina — more than 15 years after it was proposed.

 Before Fort Mill’s hospital opened last year, residents often drove 45 minutes for care, according to Fort Mill Mayor Guynn Savage.